hmartiro/gridbots/README.md

 ### Definitions
 *Gridbots* - The name of the simulation platform
-*Bot* - A single microbot consisting of a base, magnet, and end-effectors
+*Bot* - A single microbot consisting of a base, magnets, and end-effectors
-*Map* - The grid of wiring that defines the locations microbots can travel
+*Map* - A set of vertices and edges that define a graph corresponding to the nodes the microbots can travel between *Simulation* - A definition of simulation criteria, including a map, bots, waypoints, and a goal *Structure* - A set of vertices and edges that define a graph corresponding to the desired truss structure to be built *Path* - An output trajectory for a bot during a simulation *Renderer* - An entity that takes the Map and Path for a certain simulation and visualizes the data in some way

 ### Algorithms and Data Structures
 The core of this problem is representing the space in which the bots can move, the goals that they need to collectively accomplish, and the path-planning and coordination required to achieve those goals.
 Efficiency is critical to exploring the scalability of the system.